-For the three months and year ended December 31, 2015, Bahar Energy's transportation and storage revenues were \$nil and \$1.1 million, respectively, (\$nil and \$0.4 million, respectively, for the Corporation's 33.33% share) compared to \$0.6 million and \$4.2 million, respectively, (\$0.2 million and \$1.4 million, respectively, for the Corporation's 33.33% share) for the same periods in 2014.
+For the three months ended March 31, 2016, Bahar Energy's transportation and storage revenues were \$nil (\$nil for the Corporation's 33.33% share) compared to \$0.8 million (\$0.3 million for the Corporation's 33.33% share) for the same period in 2015.
 The transportation and storage revenues have been based on a service fee arrangement to supply excess transportation, storage and processing capacity available at the Bahar facilities to another local producer.
 The service agreement with BEOC was terminated by the local producer after startup of its own facilities placed in service in May 2015.
-At December 31, 2015 AOC had outstanding obligations due BEOC in the amount of \$1.6 million (\$1.3 million net to BEL and \$0.4 million for the Corporation's share).
+At March 31, 2016 AOC had outstanding obligations due BEOC in the amount of \$1.6 million (\$1.3 million net to Bahar Energy and \$0.4 million for the Corporation's share).
 BEOC has continued efforts to collect these past due amounts and is currently considering arbitration.
-Consequently, for the three months and year ended December 31, 2015 Bahar Energy has recorded a provision for doubtful accounts of \$1.3 million (\$0.4 million for the Corporation's share).
+For the year ended December 31, 2015 Bahar Energy had recorded a provision for doubtful accounts for the full receivable amount of \$1.3 million (\$0.4 million for the Corporation's share).